paulober/MicroPico/README.md

 ## Getting started

-- First of all open a folder and run `> MicroPico > Initialize MicroPico project` command via `Ctrl+Shift+P` (or the equivalent on your platform) VS Code command palette.
+- First of all open a folder and run `> MicroPico > Initialize MicroPico Project` command via `Ctrl+Shift+P` (or the equivalent on your platform) VS Code command palette.
 This will import stubs for autocompletion and the settings into your project folder.
 For the autocompletion to work, the extension prompts you (after project configuration) to install recommended extensions mentioned in [\#Requirements](#requirements).

 - Blink the onboard LED in under 5 minutes: